Last updated: May 2026

 Dog food discounts are widely available if you know where to look.
 Here are four reliable resources to check regularly:

 • Brand Newsletters: Sign up for mailing lists on Purina, Royal Canin, and Blue Buffalo.
 They frequently send $5 to $10 welcome coupons.
-Hill's regularly offers a $15 coupon upon email registration.
+Hill's regularly sends a $15 coupon upon email registration.

 • Cashback & Rebate Apps: Use Rakuten for 2% to 8% back on Chewy or Petco purchases.
 Activate Ibotta rebates for $1 to $5 back per bag, and scan receipts using Fetch Rewards to earn gift cards.